reed9999/gdelt-demo/README.md

 This is an early-stage demo project to showcase my autodidactic process for learning about AWS and in particular how to ''do data science'' (whatever that ends up meaning to me) on AWS.
 The main goal is to demonstrate the value of my work to potential employers.

 For [more project background](#background) and [other projects I want to showcase](#rest-of-showcase), please see below.

+## Where does the showcase start?

+If you have Jupyter Notebook installed, run `jupyter notebook` and then via the Web GUI access `Start-here.ipynb`.
+It's still very much in process, but will be the point of entry for this project.

 ## Research questions
 What makes this more than just a SQL tutorial?
 For one thing, my intent to use this data to address interesting RQs.

 In this kind of research there's some iteration in RQs, because things you think *a priori* might be interesting turn out not to be, and vice versa.
-But it's good to keep a running list of ideas.re
+But it's good to keep a running list of ideas.

 1. **Actor affinity by dyad** - Do some actor dyads consistently produce higher Rosenstein scores than others?
 I'd think this would be a trivial "Yes" because relationships between allies should produce more positive news than those between adversaries.
 So this is exploring the obvious, but a good sanity check to make sure I'm understanding the nature of this data.
   1. **Asymmetrical relationships** - Just brainstorming.
 If X threatens Y more than Y threatens X that's also significant and interesting.